dotnet/docs/docs/core/tools/dotnet.md

 - `DOTNET_MULTILEVEL_LOOKUP`

   Specifies whether .NET Core runtime, shared framework, or SDK are resolved from the global location.
-If not set, it defaults to `true`.
-Set to `false` to not resolve from the global location and have isolated .NET Core installations (values `0` or `false` are accepted).
+If not set, it defaults to 1 (logical `true`).
+Set to 0 (logical `false`) to not resolve from the global location and have isolated .NET Core installations.
 For more information about multi-level lookup, see [Multi-level SharedFX Lookup](https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/multilevel-sharedfx-lookup.md).

 - `DOTNET_ROLL_FORWARD` **Available starting with .NET Core 3.x SDK.**